How It Works

 Let's talk

+You want the problem gone, but taking it on is oddly scary and uncomfortable, isn't it?
 Zen is very interested in the present moment.
-You want the problem gone, and taking it on is oddly the scary part, isn't it?
 This present moment, the one you are in right now, is a good place to begin.
 The introductory call is free, there is no sales pressure, and no upselling – just a conversation to see whether we are a good fit.